neverRare/stick-docs/reference/language/function.md

     counter += 1
 ```

-Only unsteady function can be void, which is further explained at [steadiness of function](../type/steadiness.md).
+Only function with effect can be void, which is further explained at [effect](../type/effect.md).